 The COVID-19 pandemic has undoubtedly caused organizational changes worldwide, forced a redefinition of economic strategies, and, acts as a catalyst for digital transformation in many sectors of the economy, healthcare and education.
-Therefore, it is worth to analyse whether COVID-19 accelerated digital transformation, or whether digitization or digitalization has revamped the economy.
+Therefore, it is worth to analyse digital whether COVID-19 accelerated transformation, or whether digitization or digitalization has revamped the economy.
 Further, research questions are formulated to identify various themes emerged in digital transformation during Covid 19 and also to categorize and develop a conceptual structure of these themes.
-Therefore, an enquiry into the same based on the above questions and concerns are planned by way of a bibliometric thematic analysis on the literature Transformation in Covid Era.
+Therefore, an enquiry into the same based on the above questions and concerns are planned by way of a bibliometric thematic on analysis the literature of Digital Transformation in Covid Era.
 This analysis will explore various categories of themes developed in this research area and will also help to identify the potential areas of research.

-2. Objectives
+2. OBJECTIVES

-- 1.To identify various themes in digital transformation during covid 19. - 2.
-To categorize themes with the help of mind map brainstorming. - 3.To elucidate the conceptual structure by means of qualitative content analysis.
+1.To identify various themes in digital transformation during covid 19.

+2.To categorize themes with the help of mind map brainstorming.

+3.To elucidate the conceptual structure by means of qualitative content analysis.

-3. Methodology
+3. METHODOLOGY